Technology-for-the-Poorest-Billion/2024-OVSI/README.md

 Below is a brief explanation of what is contained in each folder:
 - `project_proposal` contains both the project proposal and project management information
 - `interim_report` contains a markdown document containing the interim report for this project
-- `final_output` contains documentation of the project output, all other folders serve to report interim progress and sensor testing
+- `final_output` contains documentation of the project output which are also the handover notes for the project partner OVSI.
 - `code` contains all code used throughout the project.
 It has folders for both the Micropython code used with a Pi Pico and the Python code for reading the output from various sensors through the serial port.
 - `test_data` contains all of the datasets and results from any testing we performed
 - `www` contains the markdown documents which are converted into HTML for a website